nielsberglund/nielsblogsource/_drafts/how-to-setup-kafka-connect--debezium-in-docker-to-stream-data-from-ms-sql-server.md

 We see in *Figure 3* that `cp-all-in-one`, (outlined in red), have some sub-directories.
 These directories contain Docker Compose files for various setups of Kafka.
 We are interested in the directory outlined in blue: `cp-all-in-one`, (yeah I know - same name as the parent directory).

 When going into that directory we see a `docker-compose.yml`.
-Opening it in an editor it looks like:
+Opening it in an editor we see the various images being deployed as services when we run the `docker-compose` command.
+The service, (and image), we are interested in from a Kafka Connect perspective is the service named `connect`.

+kafka-connect-docker-compose-1.png

+it looks somewhat like below, (I have "snipped" out parts for brevity):

 ```bash
 ---